SFGLab/MultiMM/README.md

 splt.viz_structure(V)
 ```

+We would like once again to thank people who developed `pyvista` library and allow us to have fast and good vizualizations of large chromatin structure.

 ## Simulation Arguments

 MultiMM has numerous configurable parameters.
 Below is a description of each argument and its default values.
 The defaults have been tested for genome-wide simulation but can be modified in the configuration file if needed.
 Units are typically assumed based on OpenMM conventions, though explicit unit specification is not required.